valentinomiazzo/in_js/README.md

 s.K === 0; //true
 s.constructor === Sub2; //true
 ```
-* it provides a zuper member to access the parent class and constructor
+* it provides a zuper member with which to access the parent class and constructor
 ```javascript
 function Base(x) { this.x = x; }
 function Sub(x) { this.zuper(x); }